The Shipwrecked Hackathon by Hack Club

 Gravify

-I had found an interesting library called html-to-image (opens in a new tab) that could convert DOM elements into images I could manipulate with JavaScript.
-Whilst that library was sitting in the back of my mind, I stumbled across the Matter.js (opens in a new tab) physics simulation library.
-The library supported custom PNGs as input to the physics simulation, so I decided to combine these two libraries together and recreate something very similar to Google Gravity (opens in a new tab) .
+I had found an interesting library called html-to-image that could convert DOM elements into images I could manipulate with JavaScript.
+While that library was sitting in the back of my mind, I stumbled across the Matter.js physics simulation library.
+The library supported custom PNGs as input to the physics simulation, so I decided to combine these two libraries and recreate something very similar to Google Gravity.

-Going through the MDN Web Docs (opens in a new tab) to learn how to build a browser extension was far smoother than I had anticipated.
-I was comfortable writing JavaScript and not much boilerplate was required to hook into the Browser APIs.
-After not too long, Gravify (opens in a new tab) was created.
+Going through the MDN Web Docs to learn how to build a browser extension was far smoother than I had expected.
+I was comfortable writing JavaScript, and not much boilerplate was required to hook into the Browser APIs.
+After not too long, Gravify was created.

 Turing Machine Simulator